Here’s The MileLion’s review of the UOB PRVI Miles Card, which UOB likes to market as “the highest limitless miles card” in Singapore.

 Fee waivers are possible, but be warned that UOB’s default behaviour is to automatically deduct your UNI$ come renewal time to cover the annual fee.
-6,500 UNI$ (13,000 miles!) will be deducted to cover the annual fee, and it’s up to you to monitor your balance and request a waiver when this happens.
-If you have insufficient UNI$, the annual fee will be billed in cash.
+When the time comes for renewal, you will either be charged:

 How many miles do I earn?

 |🇸🇬 SGD Spend||🌎 FCY Spend||⭐ Bonus Spend|